jfan411/jingyufan/_pages/about.md

 Welcome!
 I am a PhD candidate in Economics at UCLA.

-My field is microeconomic theory, with research interests in social network, cooperative game, and organizational economics.
+My field is microeconomic theory, with research interests in social network, cooperative game, organizational economics, and behavioral economics.

 I am currently on the 2022-2023 job market.